n0m0r3pa1n/privacy-policies/LIVE_FREE_BG_PRIVACY_POLICY.md

 Policy.

-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which are accessible at Simple Car Maintenance - Vehicle Log unless otherwise defined in this Privacy Policy.
+The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which are accessible at LiveFree BG camping places unless otherwise defined in this Privacy Policy.

 Information Collection and Use